Joncom/impact-finite-state-machine/README.md

 - changed the module path because I like putting these things in a `plugins` folder
 - renamed the class from `StateMachine` to `FiniteStateMachine`
 - "cleaned up" or removed files
+- added some potentially helpful debug messages (just set `.debug` equal to `true`)
+- made it so that when exiting a state, we *immediately* enter the new state, because the old way of waiting until the next frame can cause some weird issues

 ## Overview